TaraTritt/dapp-starter/README.md

 5. Modify ethereum/deploy.js to deploy your desired contract

-* Replace the `<Your Contract>` with the .json file name of the compiled contract from the previous step that you want to deploy
+* Replace the `<Your Contract>` with the .json file name of the compiled contract in ethereum/build from the previous step that you want to deploy

 ```javascript
 const compiledContract = require("./build/<Your Contract>.json");